mborne/remote-git/README.md

     * Project contains a given file (`RequiredFileFilter`)
     * Project is a composer project (`ComposerProjectFilter`)
     * Project name doesn't match a given regexp (`IgnoreRegexpFilter`)

-## Use cases

-The original development has been realized in [mborne/satis-gitlab](https://github.com/mborne/satis-gitlab) repository to **generate a config file referencing git repositories**.

-This module is also used by [mborne/git-manager](https://github.com/mborne/git-manager#git-manager) to **backup and analyse git repositories** (for example that following files are present : README.md, LICENSE,...)

 ## Requirements